What is the National Sword?

 What can we do about it?

-Although you may be unable to change international recycling policy decisions, you can still takes steps to help!
+Although you may be unable to change international recycling policy decisions, you can still take steps to help!

 - Reduce!
 Do everything you can to reduce your waste.
 Think reusable- whether it’s water bottles, forks and knives, food storage containers, towels, etc., do everything you can to avoid using disposable options.
 When possible, buy in bulk- a single two-liter soda bottle is less wasteful than a 12-pack of smaller bottles.